A 19th-century French mirror with a versatile form that can be placed vertically or horizontally - antique

 Description

-There are many styles characterizing antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, which is also the era of the beloved Biedermeier style.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles distinguish antique furniture, but we can highlight a few of the most important.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-Everything stems from the reign of Napoleon.
+It originated during Napoleon’s reign.
 It was characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese word barocco – which translates to an irregularly developed pearl.
 These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
 Renaissance furniture was quite heavy and robust.
-It featured brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened up new possibilities, such as the construction of cupboards or broadly understood chest furniture.
-During this period, there was also an interest in mythology and antiquity, so supports and legs often took animal forms.
+It used brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of sideboards or broadly understood chest furniture.
+During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+Lion’s paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, taking inspiration from Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of prestigious antique furniture is originality.
 This is ultimately crucial for buyers, as the market is filled with many forgeries.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+Luxury Products provides documentation confirming the authenticity of each item with its description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Manufacturer information